- Global Temperatures

 InSAR observations from 1992 to 2006 mapped the ice flow for most of the Antarctic coastline, and detected different patterns of ice flux into the ocean in East and West Antarctica.
 In East Antarctica, small glacier losses led to a near-zero loss of 4 ± 61 gigatons per year.
 In West Antarctica, more widespread glacier losses increased ice sheet loss by 59 percent over a decade.
 In 2006, the estimated loss was 132 ± 60 gigatons.
 Along the Antarctic Peninsula, losses increased by 140 percent, to 60 ± 46 gigatons in 2006 (Rignot et al. 2008).

-Rignot and colleagues published a high-resolution digital mosaic of Antarctic ice in 2011 (Rignot et al. 2011).
-Based in InSAR measurements acquired between 2007 and 2009 the mosaic was comprised from 900 satellite tracks and more than 3,000 radar data orbits.
-Observations in the study implied a strong connection between glacier flow along the coast and ice movement deep in the Antarctic interior.
+Rignot and colleagues published a high-resolution digital mosaic of Antarctic ice flow speed in 2011 (Rignot et al. 2011).
+Based in InSAR measurements acquired between 2007 and 2009 the mosaic was compiled from 900 satellite tracks and more than 3,000 radar data orbits.
+The map of ice flow speed revealed a complex pattern where fast glacier flow near the coast extended well inland in narrow tributary bands.
 The next year, Rignot and Mouginot published another comprehensive, high-resolution map of Greenland based in radar interferometry data from 2008 and 2009 showing that Greenland's 100 fastest glaciers drain 66 percent of the ice sheet area, and marine-terminating glaciers drain 88 percent of the ice sheet area (Rignot and Mouginot 2012).

 Elevation change or geodetic method